zepliu/zepliu.github.io/research.md

 url: "https://zepliu.github.io/assets/pdf/"
 ---

-### 1. Ambiguity resolution
+### 1. Syntactic ambiguity resolution

-In this line of research, I am interested in how people make use of syntactic, semantic and prosodic cues to resolve ambiguities and how they align their interpretations in response to repeated exposure in sentence processing.
+In this line of research, I am interested in how people make use of syntactic, semantic and prosodic cues to resolve structural ambiguities and how they align their interpretations in response to repeated exposure to the intented interpretation in sentence processing.

 - Lin, C. J. C. & **Liu, Z.** (2024).
 Can Semantics and Prosody Facilitate a Syntactically Unlikely Parse?
 Talk presentation at *FOSS-15: The 15th Workshop on Formal Syntax and Semantics*, Taipei, Taiwan.
 October 12-13.